Frequently asked questions about Utah's Predator Control Program

 When and where do I check in coyotes?

 Every month, the DWR updates the list of coyote check-in locations and times.
-When you visit a check-in site, you must bring proof that you completed the registration and training course and a filled out compensation form or have previously submitted coyotes through the Utah Coyote Bounty Reporter smartphone app with location data turned on.
+When you visit a check-in site, you must bring proof that you completed the registration and training course and a filled out compensation form or have previously submitted coyotes through the Utah Coyote Bounty Reporter (Survey123) app with location data turned on.

 The Coyote Bounty Reporter app isn't working on my phone.
 What do I do?